katie-hu/Public_Safety/README.md

 #### Set Up Requirements
+This notebook is run using Python and SQL.
+Keys: RapidAPI requires subscriptions to have keys to pull the requests.
+For security purposes, it is recommended to save these keys in a configuration file.
+The file used in this design is named config.py

+Following Libraries Needed:

+numpy, pandas, config, pymysql, json, requests, warnings, getpass, mysql.connector, datetime, smtplib, ssl, email, mimetext, mimemultipart, boto3

+Email Feature:

+This pipeline includes an automated email service.
+To use this part of the pipeline, you will need to have an email account and know the password.
+Within the code in the Jupyter Notebook, there is a troubleshooting section if the connection to your email errors.
+This is due to your email account settings.
+There is a step-by-step tutorial that will resolve these issues.
 ### Results
 Final Output will be an automated email that will provide a daily update for Weather, Air Quality, and Covid-19 along with an Air Quality Index guide to understand the data.